 Birth work is ancestor work.
-I’m white, third-generation Italian-American and I honor the matrilineal lineage I descend from.
-My great-grandmother, Incoronata Chiarolanza Del Giudice, grew up on a chestnut farm in Cassano Irpino and brought her healing folk traditions with her when she immigrated.
-Known to remove the malocchio, make homemade clothes and medicine, feed her friends and family from her garden; she made her community feel loved and cared for.
+I’m white, third-generation Italian-American and I honor my matriline.
+My great-grandmother, Incoronata Chiarolanza Del Giudice, grew up on a chestnut farm in Cassano Irpino, Provincia di Avellino, Campania, Italy and brought her healing folk traditions with her when she immigrated to the States.
+She was known to remove the malocchio, make homemade clothes and medicine, and feed her community from her garden.
 This work has historically gone unpaid and unrecognized.

-Like my ancestors, I offer nourishing rituals for you to feel cared for.
-In my packages you will find homecooked meals and intentional time to rest and process your birth story.
+In the tradition of my ancestors, I offer nourishing rituals for you to feel cared for.
+With my support, you will have homecooked meals, intentional time to rest and process your birth story, and community referrals.

 I’m committed to approaching this work through a social justice lens.
 My approach is intuitive and trauma-informed, anti-racist, and inclusive.
 I will often use terms such as birthing person, menstruating folks, and bodyfeeding.